 Click a recipient's email address in Recipient details to see more information, including the message's delivery status.

 Note: The same message can have a different delivery state for each recipient.

 Learn about using the delivery state information to troubleshoot email issues.

 This section has basic information, including subject, sender, and recipient.
 It also shows:

-- Date—This can be either the date the email is reported to be sent or the first time a log search entry appears.
+- Date—Either the date the email is reported to be sent or the first time a log search entry appears.

-- Message ID—The unique identifier granted the message by the mail processing system.
-This identifier is found within the message header.
+- Message ID—A unique identifier given by the mail processing system.
+The identifier appears in the message header.